oncomouse/slides/source/courses/engl354/_spr2016/day20.html.md

 ---

-> Pixeled print *destabilizes* the arts and letters in an essentially rhetorical way,returns them to that characteristic oscillation between looking AT symbols and looking THROUGH them which the rhetorical *paideia* instilled as a native address to the world.
+> Pixeled print *destabilizes* the arts and letters in an essentially rhetorical way, returns them to that characteristic oscillation between looking AT symbols and looking THROUGH them which the rhetorical *paideia* instilled as a native address to the world.
 Our present squabble in the public prints about teaching Western culture is usually animated on both sides by a radical misapprehension about what "Western Culture" has always been.
 We are asked to believe that it has been a print-stable collection of Great Ideas enshrined in Great Books, and we now quarrel about which books are, for our present needs, really Great.
-But Western education has in its essence been rhetorical, has been based, that is,not on a set of great ideas,but on a manner of apprehension; it has taught as central not knowledge but how knowledge is held.
+But Western education has in its essence been rhetorical, has been based, that is, not on a set of great ideas,but on a manner of apprehension; it has taught as central not knowledge but how knowledge is held.
 (286)

 ---